Frequently Asked Questions

 What type of sessions are available in the coronavirus pandemic?

-Weekday and evening in-person counselling sessions are available with appropriate Covid-19 safety measures in place, and some appointments are also available on Saturday mornings.
-You can also choose telephone or online sessions if you prefer, and various appointment times are available.
+Weekday and evening in-person counselling sessions are available with appropriate Covid-19 safety measures in place, and I also have some appointments on Saturday mornings.
+You can choose telephone or online sessions if you prefer, and various appointment times are available.

 What can I talk about in counselling?